When you repeatedly lose your ability to stay focused on your personal goals, it’s easy to become discouraged to the point of giving up.

 2. Discover your deep connection to your goal

-But if you don’t have that driving ambition for your goal, it’s okay.
+But if you don’t have driving ambition for your goal, it’s okay.
 There are ways to get there.

 For you, personalizing the goal may be the way to emotionally connect to the goal in order to achieve it.

-You may decide that you are losing weight to be healthier for your kids, or that you want to acquire wealth to take care of your best friend or spouse in old age.
+You may decide that you are losing weight to be healthier for your kids, or that you want to acquire wealth to take care of your best friend or your spouse in old age.

 As an inventor, you may have a product and that you want to succeed so that people all over the world can benefit from it.